Super Bowl XLIV: United States

-Commercials
+Advertising

 Notable returnees and absences

 Perennial Super Bowl advertisers Anheuser–Busch InBev and CareerBuilder stated their commitment to advertise in Super Bowl XLIV, showing eight and two different spots during the game, respectively.
 A 30-second spot cost US $2.8 million with several advertisers getting discounts, down from the previous year's $3 million.
 All advertising slots were sold out on February 1, 2010, six days before the game.
 Pepsi-Cola had previously stated their commitment to advertise, but then said they would not be buying any commercial time, marking the first time in 23 years that Pepsi did not run an ad during the Super Bowl itself.
 FedEx also stated that they would not buy ad time.
 Both Pepsi and FedEx are official NFL sponsors.
 Coca-Cola and Dr Pepper Snapple Group capitalized on Pepsi's absence by buying ads in the game; Dr Pepper's ad featured KISS performing "Calling Dr. Love", while one of Coca-Cola's three ads featured Montgomery Burns (of Fox's The Simpsons) losing everything he owns.
 Also for the second straight year, one of the Big Three American automobile makers – General Motors – did not have a commercial in the game.
 Ford had one commercial for the Ford Edge featuring Mike Rowe.
 Chrysler's Dodge brand did advertise this year for its Dodge Charger, narrated by Michael C. Hall.